 - Sue Wilson (Song Lines)

-Since winning the highly coveted BBC Radio Scotland Young Traditional Musician Award, she released her debut album Heartsease, and recorded three albums (A Different Season, Decadence and Murmurations) with acclaimed all-female sextet, The Shee.
-With her solo projects, duets and different ensembles she has toured all over the UK, Europe, Jordan, Canada and USA.
-In 2007, Shona was featured performing on Howard Goodall's Channel 4 programme How Music Works, and has collaborated with musicians from disparate cultures including Jordan, Catalonia and Bulgaria.
+Since winning the highly coveted BBC Radio Scotland Young Traditional Musician Award, she released her debut album Heartsease (2006), and recorded four albums (A Different Season, Decadence and Murmurations and Continuum) with acclaimed sextet, The Shee.
+With her solo projects, duets and different ensembles she has toured the UK, Europe, Jordan, Canada and USA.
+In 2007, Shona was featured on Howard Goodall's Channel 4 How Music Works, and has collaborated with musicians from diverse cultures including Jordan, Catalonia and Bulgaria.
 In 2009, she performed Conflict and Resolution, a musical piece to celebrate the life of artist Charles Rennie MacKintosh which connected Scottish and Catalan folk musicians alongside the BBC Scottish Symphony Orchestra orchestrated by David Heath.

-Shona began playing the fiddle in O’er the Border with her parents Gordon and Barbara Mooney, bowing a tiny second-hand fiddle bought for her in a junk shop in Peebles.
-During her childhood she studied classical violin and traditional fiddle styles with the prominent Borders fiddler Lucy Cowan before joining the vibrant traditional musical scene fostered by Harris Playfair and John Mabon at Kelso High School.
+Shona began playing the fiddle, a tiny second-hand fiddle bought for her in a junk shop in Peebles, in O’er the Border Band with her parents.
+During her childhood she studied classical violin, Jazz and traditional fiddle styles with the prominent Borders fiddler Lucy Cowan before joining the vibrant traditional musical scene fostered by Harris Playfair and John Mabon at Kelso High School.
 In 2001, Shona enrolled upon Newcastle University's newly founded degree course in Folk and Traditional Music.
-Here she continued to study the music-making of the Scottish Borders, stemming from her father’s contribution to the world of Borders piping.
+Here she continued to study music-making of the Scottish Borders, stemming from her father’s contribution to the world of Borders piping.
 Along the way she had tuition from two of Scotland's top fiddlers Catriona MacDonald and Aidan O'Rourke – who supported her in developing her own direction in Borders fiddling.
-Recently in 2013 she graduated from Newcastle University with a Masters of Music (Distinction).
-Her performance strand was supported by Stuart Hardy, Jamie Savan, Desi Wilkinson and Catriona MacDonald.
-She focused on Scottish 18th Century music: long variation and sonata form, the fiddle manuscripts of Henry Atkinson and James Hill.
-The final performance was titled, Tak Tent o' Time.
-Whilst attending the Masters she researched dialogic teaching supported by Felicity Laurence whilst attending her module: Philosophy, Politics of Music Pedagogy.
+In 2013 she graduated from Newcastle University with a Masters of Music (Distinction).
+She focused on Scottish 18th Century music, long variation and sonata form, the fiddle manuscripts of Henry Atkinson and James Hill.
+Her final performance was titled, Tak Tent o' Time.
+Whilst attending the Masters she researched dialogic teaching supported by Felicity Laurence while attending her module: Philosophy, Politics of Music Pedagogy.